 HUD’s decisions regarding the acceptance of the Financing Plan will be made in HUD’s sole discretion.
 If HUD determines that a Financing Plan is not feasible and/or that the requirements of the Financing Plan as set forth in Attachment 1A have not been met, the PHA will have 30 days to make corrections that satisfactorily address HUD’s concerns.
 If a Financing Plan is not accepted, HUD’s letter of disapproval will contain recommendations, if any, that may result in an acceptable Financing Plan.

-A PHA will be notified of HUD’s acceptance of the Financing Plan by the issuance of a RAD Conversion Commitment (RCC), conditioned upon firm commitment of financing from the lender on substantially the same terms as those presented with the Financing Plan.
+A PHA will be notified of HUD’s acceptance of the Financing Plan by the issuance of an RCC, conditioned upon firm commitment of financing from the lender on substantially the same terms as those presented with the Financing Plan.
 The RCC will outline the key components of the planned RAD conversion and the conditions that need to be satisfied in order to close the conversion.
 The RCC will be a template document not subject to negotiation.

 The PHA will have 30 calendar days from the date of issuance of the RCC to execute the RCC and return it to HUD.
 If the RCC is not returned in this time period, it will expire.